Picture your class at Point Pelee National Park (PDF, 119 Kb)

 Point Pelee National Park offers excellent facilities for learning and recreation, from our 16 kms of trails to our Visitor Centre with theatre, to the shuttle to the Tip.
 Many of the facilities, including the Marsh Boardwalk, Visitor Centre and shuttle are wheelchair accessible.
 Washroom and picnic facilities are located throughout the park, with several spacious sites perfect for large numbers of students.

-Education programs are offered in June for Grades 1-4 and 6, directly linked to the Ontario Curriculum – Science and Technology.
+Education programs are offered in June, September and October for Grades 1-8 and April and October for Grades 9-12, directly linked to the Ontario Curriculum – Science and Technology.

 Looking to design your own day?
 Let our Visitor Services team help you create your itinerary.
 There are many options to make your visit special including: